South Korea 5-day itinerary: an easy to follow guide

 Busan Itinerary option

-Day 1 – start your day on Yeongdo Island and explore its many beautiful natural settings, but also the popular and colorful Jeoryeong Coastal Walk.
+Day 1: Start your day on Yeongdo Island and explore its many beautiful natural settings and the popular and colorful Jeoryeong Coastal Walk.
 Head over to Gamcheon Cultural Village and end your day at the Jagalchi Fish Market.

-Day 2 – this day is for the beach and for going on coastal rides.
-Haeundae is South Korea’s most popular beach and it offers plenty of things to do and plenty of delicious restaurants.
-Don’t skip a ride on the Blue Line Train or colorful Sky Capsule, you will fall in love with this part of Busan.
+Day 2 is for the beach and coastal rides.
+Haeundae is South Korea’s most popular beach, and it offers plenty of things to do and delicious restaurants.
+Don’t skip a ride on the Blue Line Train or colorful Sky Capsule; you will fall in love with this part of Busan.

-Read the complete guide for 2 days in Busan here, including a map and plenty of useful information about getting around, where to stay, tourist attractions, and more.
+You can read the complete guide for 2 days in Busan here.
+It includes a map and plenty of useful information about getting around, where to stay, tourist attractions, and more.

 Option 2: Stay in Seoul and go on day trips

-The easiest thing would be to follow the above 3 days in Seoul itinerary and go on 2 day trips outside of the city.
+I suggest you follow the above 3-day Seoul itinerary and go on a couple of day trips outside of the city.
 Public transportation is so good and convenient that you will find it easy to get even to the mountains.

 For a comprehensive list of day trips from Seoul, including how to go around and where to go, check out this round-up.